Apply for a taxi driver’s licence

 If you are over 45 years of age you will need to have a medical examination every five years.
 If you are over 65 you will need a medical every year.

 Some drivers have certain medical conditions that may require them having more frequent medicals.
-For example, if you have diabetes managed by insulin or a sulphonylurea or a glinide, a full medical is required at the usual intervals determined by your age and any other medical conditions, and in addition an annual specialist medical will be required in accordance with DVLA Group 2 guidelines – for more details please see this annual diabetic medical form and guidance which should be sent to us once complete.
-If you are unable to find a specialist to complete this form, send us an email so we can assist with a referral.
+For example, if you have diabetes managed by insulin or a sulphonylurea or a glinide, a full medical is required at the usual intervals determined by your age and any other medical conditions, and in addition an annual medical by a consultant specialising in diabetes will be required in accordance with DVLA Group 2 guidelines – for more details please see this annual diabetic medical form and guidance which should be sent to us once complete.

-Once you have passed the knowledge test, please download and complete the hackney carriage and private hire driver’s licence application form.
-You also need to get together the supporting documentation you need to submit with the form and ensure you have the money to pay the correct fee.
+Once you have passed the knowledge test, please print and complete the hackney carriage and private hire driver’s licence application form.
+You need to read the guidance on the form and complete the form in full, ensuring you read each question carefully.
+Any incomplete or illegible applications will be rejected and will not be processed.

 Once we have received and reviewed your application form we will contact you to arrange an appointment when we will ask you to bring the following supporting documents: